 Late in the 17th century two storey L-plan wings were added to the east and west double pile towers, probably by the 2nd or 3rd Earl of Callendar, both named Alexander, extending the frontage to the full 91 metres that it is today.

-James Livingston, the 4th Earl of Callendar, supported the Jacobite cause in 1715, and as such was attainted in 1716, fleeing to Italy.
+In 1695 James Livingston, 4th Earl of Callendar, succeeded his uncle, George Livingston, as 5th Earl of Linlithgow.
+The 4th Earl of Callendar supported the Jacobite cause in 1715 and as such was attainted in 1716, fleeing to Italy.
 The Callendar estates were sold to the York Buildings Company, who interestingly leased the property back to the 4th Earl’s heiress, Lady Anne Livingston, in 1721.
 She married William Boyd, the 4th Earl of Kilmarnock, in 1724, and Callendar House was used as one of their residences.

 Following the Battle of Culloden Kilmarnock was beheaded in 1746, and Anne died the following year.
 Their fourth son, James, who later inherited the Earldom of Erroll and changed his name to James Hay, continued to live at Callendar House until his death there in 1778.